 Dates & Times

-The Fall 2013 tour schedule is as follows:
+The Spring 2013 tour schedule is as follows:

 Particular highlights include stops at Maxwell Dworkin Laboratory (home to computer science and electrical engineering) and the Northwest Science Building (a 500,000 square-foot interdisciplinary research facility with world-class undergraduate teaching labs).